calvinmetcalf/CodeForBoston-Census/README.md

 				return  parseFloat(a,10).toPrecision(5);
-			},//optional defaults to this one, how the value is represented. transform:'function'//optional if you need to calculate on multiple values }
+			},//optional defaults to this one, how the value is represented. transform:'function'//optional if you need to calculate on multiple values flip:boolian//optional if the color scheme should be fliped }
 ```